topfunky/peepserver/README.txt

 Provides Capistrano deployment tasks for setting up and maintaining a CentOS server such those installed at RailsMachine (http://railsmachine.com).

-Customize for your own situation.
+Some are highly customized for my current server (nginx, runit, thin, ruby-enterprise).
+You should customize it for your own situation.

 Use at your own risk.